Sharanyu/Docker-MessagePassingInterface/README.md

-# Docker-ParallelProgramming
+# Docker-MPI
-Implementation of parallel programming techniques in Python with Docker.
+Implementation of MPI in Python with Docker.